 Client travels around the country visiting family after Spolin Law gets wrongful murder charges dismissed.Published on June 22, 2021

 A former Spolin Law client visited the firm’s main office and shared with his lawyers what he has been doing since his release.
 The client had been wrongfully charged with a gang-related murder and held in custody for nearly a year.
 (For more details about his case, read the original article written the day after his case was dismissed.)
-Last week the client met with five of the firm’s lawyers as well as some members of the firm’s administrative team.
+Last week the client met with four of the firm’s lawyers as well as some members of the firm’s administrative team.

 After walking out of custody a free man, the client visited family all over the country to reconnect, celebrate his release, and begin the exciting next phase of his life.
 Much of his time was spent in Chicago and Los Angeles, where many of his family and friends live.
 And of course, he has not forgotten to spend a great deal of time with his mother, who probably spent even more time than the Spolin Law lawyers in fighting to secure her son’s release.

 In recounting his travels and celebrating his newfound freedom, the client met with the lawyers who had directly represented him, including Aaron Spolin, and Jeremy Cutcher.
 Two other attorneys on his legal defense team were not present: Caitlin Dukes and Matt Delgado (of counsel).
 Attorneys Don Nguyen, Arlene Binder, and Dan DeMaria had not represented him but were present for the happy occasion.
 Also present was law firm manager Dionne Parker; one of the firm’s case managers, Hemi Tann; and the mailroom manager Michael Alfi.
 The Spolin Law attorneys and staff were excited to hear about further travel and life plans in the client’s future.